pppfreak/google-calendar-api/README.md

 3) Google Calendar API
 4) OAuth2

 Spring Boot application which secured by Spring Security.
 Instead of using simple form based security, I am secured by Spring Security OAuth2 and the OAuth provider is Google.

-Why am I required?

-Developing a Spring Boot web application with Security enabled and integrated with Google is hard to implement.
-So this is a sample implementation of Spring Boot + Spring Security OAuth2 + Google Provider.